 Brainy Brunette: A male example, he is a machine designer who also makes cars.

 A former Formula One racer of Missing Link and a teammate of Osamu Sugo, they became rivals when their racing skills and personalities began to crash.
-One day in a test drive who see who would become the main racer for the team, he had a nasty crash and he lost his left eye and arm, so in order to continue his racing career, he was given a mechanical arm and eye by Smith.
+One day in a test drive who see who would become the main racer for the team, he crashed horribly and he lost his left eye and arm.
+So in order to continue his racing career, he was given a mechanical arm and eye by Smith.
 In the TV series he is given orders by Smith to steal Asurada's computer system.

 An Arm and a Leg: In his backstory, he loses his left arm (along with his left eye) in a rather nasty test driving accident.